AUTOIMMUNE & INFLAMMATION

 5. Try liver-supporting herbs and supplements

-Finally, there are liver-supporting herbs like milk thistle, which has demonstrated liver-supporting properties and is even being researched as a treatment for serious liver diseases.
+Finally, there are liver-supporting herbs like milk thistle, which has demonstrated liver-supporting properties and is even being researched as a treatment for serious liver disease s.
 In addition to milk thistle, Dr. Raisen often suggests glutathione, which “acts as an antioxidant, a free radical scavenger, and a detoxifying agent,” according to the U.S. National Library of Medicine.
 In fact, glutathione is known as the “master antioxidant” because it supports other antioxidants in the body as well.

 Liver detox symptoms